styfeng/SMERTI/README.md

 Code for the SMERTI pipeline designed for Semantic Text Exchange, presented in [*Keep Calm and Switch On!
 Preserving Sentiment and Fluency in Semantic Text Exchange*](https://www.aclweb.org/anthology/D19-1272/) published at EMNLP-IJCNLP 2019.

-## Following is a brief description of what each file does:
+## Following is a brief description of each file:

 1. Dataset_preprocessing_(reviews) and Dataset_preprocessing_(news) are for preprocessing the reviews (e.g. Yelp and Amazon) and news headlines, respectively, generating training and testing splits, and writing them to .txt files.
 (Data Preprocessing and Preparation)
 2. Dataset_masking_(reviews) and Dataset_masking_(news) are for generating masked versions of the training and testing data from step 1. for reviews and news headlines, respectively, and writing them to .txt files.
 (Data Preprocessing and Preparation)